Beijing Organizing Committee for the Olympic Games

+History

+On December 13, 2001, the Organizing Committee for the XXIX Olympiad was officially constituted, initially headquartered at the Xinqiao Hotel in Chongwenmen, which previously housed the Beijing Olympic bidding committee.
+On September 28, 2002, the office was transferred to the Qinglan Building in Dongsishitiao, and on January 19, 2006, it was moved to the Beijing Olympic Mansion on the North Fourth Ring Road.

 On January 28, 2008, BOCOG took control of the Water Cube.

 On August 22, 2009, BOCOG is officially dissolved.
 Its official website is now used by the Beijing Olympic City Development Association.